arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-PHP-Service/Demo.md

 	> **Speaking Point**
 	>
-	> Now let's get our PHP site ready to push to Windows Azure Websites.
+	> Now let's get our PHP site ready to push to Microsoft Azure Websites.
 	>
 	> Lets go to the dashboard panel of the Web Site we have just created.

-1. Back to the Windows Azure Management Portal, click your Web Site name, under the **Name** column to access the Dashboard.
+1. Back to the Microsoft Azure Management Portal, click your Web Site name, under the **Name** column to access the Dashboard.

 	![Accessing the Web Site Dashboard](Images/goToDashboard.png?raw=true "Accessing the Web Site Dashboard")